kennyphan02/Coding-Notes/CSCE311 Operating Systems/Test 1 Study Guide.md

 	- run shortest job first, then next shortest, and so on
 	- non-preemptive scheduler
 - Shortest time to completion (STFC)
-		- pretty much adding preemptive to shortest job first
+		- pretty much adding preemptive to shortest job first.
+Preemptive refer to paper
 - Pre-emptive vs nonemptive scheduling
 	- Preemptive scheduling
 	- When a process switches from running state to ready state or block/wait state to ready state.
 Resources are assigned to the process for a particular time and then removed.
 If the resources have remaining burst time, process is placed back into ready queue until it is given the chance to execute again